JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(fruits.indexOf('grape')); // Output: -1

-• Not suitable for comparing objects or arrays themselves.
+• It is not suitable for comparing objects or arrays directly.

-Overview The includes() method returns a boolean (true or false) indicating whether a specified value exists in the array.
-Basic Syntax
+The includes() method returns a boolean value (true or false) indicating whether a specified value exists in an array.

 array.includes(value, fromIndex)